TritonDataCenter/rfd/rfd/0158/README.md

 will be ABLE to receive all public IP traffic and send on behalf of all internal Fabric Networks.
-Any given one, though, will not have all public IP traffic routed to it because of external network routing policies, and because for DNAT flows, DNAT state can exist only one one `vxlnat(7D)` zone at a time.
+Any given one, though, will not have all public IP traffic routed to it because of external network routing policies, and because for DNAT flows, DNAT state can exist only in one `vxlnat(7D)` zone at a time.

 ![External network connectivity](external-network.svg)